TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/03_lesson/lesson.md

 Students will be able to...

 * Create dictionaries with keys and values of different types
-* Update list values in a dictionary
+* Update, append, or remove list values in a dictionary

 ##Materials/Preparation
 * [Do Now]